ghager93/TempoRun/README.md

 temporun suggest
 ```

-This will analyze the tempo of each music file in the `audio_dir` directory and suggest a list of tracks around the ideal tempo for running.
+This will analyse the tempo of each music file in the `audio_dir` directory and suggest a list of tracks around the ideal tempo for running.
 The track names and tempos are saved in the SQLite3 database.

 ## Contributions